 There are different kinds of tension headaches, and they can typically be considered episodic or chronic.
 Episodic tension headaches are more short-term and can last around thirty minutes, but if you have them frequently, they can disrupt your daily functioning.
-Chronic tension headaches differ because they go on for a longer period of time; they don't just go on for minutes, but hours, days, or weeks.
+Chronic tension headaches differ because they go on for a longer period of time; they don't just go on for minutes, but for hours, days, or weeks.
 Chronic facial pain as a result of stress can contribute to symptoms of depression or anxiety and can impede on an individual's daily life.
 If you're experiencing chronic facial tension, it's important that you see a medical doctor, which may be a psychiatrist who can help you cope with stress and get to the root of your stress-related pain.
 Chronic facial tension can be a sign of another issue, so it's important that it doesn't go on untreated.

-Facial Tingling is associated with anxiety.
+Facial tingling is associated with anxiety.
 It can be a somatic symptom of anxiety, so if you're experiencing chronic generalized anxiety, you might feel numbness or tingling in your face.
 If you experience panic attacks, you may experience facial tingling during the attacks.
 If you have MS or other neuromuscular conditions, you may also have facial tension or tingling.

-Redness or Flushing
+Redness Or Flushing

-When your face becomes red or flushed due to anxiety or stress, it's due to dilation of the capillaries in the face.
+When your face becomes red or flushed due to anxiety or stress, it's often due to dilation of the capillaries in the face.
 It can make you appear differently to others, and it can last for a period of hours or longer.
-The meta-anxiety that can come alongside this symptom can be a struggle to cope with as you may worry about people noticing that your face is red or that you look different.
+The meta-anxiety that can come alongside this symptom can be hard to cope with as you may worry about people noticing that your face is red or that you look different.
 Anxiety can be a feedback loop in which the more that you notice others seeing that you are anxious, the more anxious you become.

-Lip damage can occur due to stress as a result of chewing on your lip or the inside of your mouth.
+Lip damage can occur due to stress, as a result of chewing on your lip or the inside of your mouth.
 You may be biting your lip due to anxiety and not realize you're engaged in that behavior.
-Sometimes we have unconscious behaviors that are detrimental to our mental health, but because we're unaware of them they're dangerous to our emotional and physical wellbeing.
+Sometimes, we have unconscious behaviors that are detrimental to our mental health, but because we're unaware of them, they're dangerous to our emotional and physical wellbeing.
 The first step to stopping actions like lip biting is developing the awareness that you're doing it.
 Once you know that, you can start to take action to stop it.
 One way to refrain from biting your lip is distraction.
 When you notice yourself engaged in chewing on your lip or the side of your mouth, redirect that energy and do something productive.
 Maybe that means writing in a journal, or perhaps you can call a friend and vent about your emotional issues.
 Whatever you need to do to make sure you take away from maladaptive coping mechanisms, do that.

 TMJ or Temporomandibular Joint Dysfunction